danieljpgo/another-todo-list/README.md

 ## Features

 The main features of the project are:
-- TODO
-- TODO
-- TODO
+- Add, complete, delete and undo task.
+- Delete all finish task.
-- TODO
+- Accessibility.
+- Saving actions on local storage.
-- TODO
+- All features tested.
+- All interactions are animated.

 ## Technologies